Septic planning guide

 The national page should get you to the right lane, not keep you here forever.
 Once you need the real file path, local office, reserve-area risk, transfer rule, or state review wrinkle, move into the narrower page that matches the blocker instead of rereading the same overview.

-If the blocker is workflow rather than geography, go next to Main septic cost calculator or Drain Field Replacement Cost when the next question is really about records, permits, buyer timing, or inspection evidence.
+If the blocker is workflow rather than geography, go next to Drain Field Replacement Cost or Septic Records Checklist by State when the next question is really about records, permits, buyer timing, or inspection evidence.

 If the blocker is state-specific, move from this overview into Connecticut Septic Replacement Area Guide and keep Pennsylvania Septic Replacement Area Guide as the comparison page so the estimate and quote conversation stays tied to a real local workflow.